How to Smudge. Before you begin, please read the cautions.

 Any action, undertaken with intention and belief can become a potent ritual.
 Consider your intention before you smudge and hold it clearly in your mind.
 You may wish to invite the spirit of the herbs to join you and guide and assist with your intention.

-Smudging yourself: Fan the swirls of smoke around your body from head to toe with your hands or feather.
+Cleansing yourself: Fan the swirls of smoke around your body from head to toe with your hands or feather.
 You may want to especially focus on chakra areas where you feel there are blockages or where there has been or is physical, emotional, or psychic pain.
 Visualise the smoke lifting away all the negative thoughts, emotions and energies that have attached themselves to you.
 If you are feeling depressed for instance you could visualise the smoke carrying away all your feelings of depression.

 During healing work, the smoke may be fanned over the person either by your hand or with feathers.
 This clears out unhealthy energies and brings in the special attributes of the herbs.
-You may also direct smudge to each of the person's chakras and as you do so visualise each chakra coming into balance as it is purified by the smudge.
+You may also direct cleanse to each of the person's chakras and as you do so visualise each chakra coming into balance as it is purified by the sage.
 If you can see auras, look for discolored places in the aura and direct the healing smoke towards those places on the patient's body.
 (Using precautions and common sense in the case of people with respiratory difficulties and/or pregnant women).